processone/docker-ejabberd/ecs/README.md

 Here are the volume you may want to map:

 - /home/ejabberd/logs/: Directory containing log files
 - /home/ejabberd/database/: Directory containing Mnesia database.
-You should backup or export the content of the directory to persistent storage (host storage, local storage, any storage plugin)
+You should back up or export the content of the directory to persistent storage (host storage, local storage, any storage plugin)
 - /home/ejabberd/conf/: Directory containing configuration and certificates

 All these files are owned by ejabberd user inside the container.
 Corresponding